• Skip to primary navigation

 • Egg - use a large egg (approximately 60g), have this at room temperature.

 • Self raising flour - also known as self rising flour.
-You can use store-bought self-raising flour or make your own by adding 2 tsp baking powder to every 1 cup of plain flour.
+You can use store-bought self-raising flour or make your own by adding 2 teaspoon baking powder to every 1 cup of plain flour.

 • Bicarbonate of soda - also known as baking soda.
 Bicarb soda is a leavening agent which is used to raise soda breads and full-flavoured loaves such as this one.